Kong/kong-ansible-collection/roles/common/k4k8s_helm/README.md

 ## Description

-An Ansible role to install Helm chart repositories and Helm charts via roles within the kong.kong Ansible collection.
-This is not intended to be directly included in a playbook.
+An Ansible role to install Helm chart repositories and Helm charts via roles within the `kong.kong` Ansible collection.
+This is not intended to be directly included in a playbook since it's a library for the Kong collection, but if you'd like to, you can reference it by `kong.kong.common.k4k8s_helm`.
+If referencing the role from within a collection role, it can be referenced as `common/k4k8s_helm`.

 ## Table of Contents